dtcenter/MET/met/docs/Users_Guide/appendixA.rst

 		 data/sample_fcst/2009123112/arw-fer-gep1/d01_2009123112_02400.grib \
 		 mask.nc -name MY_MASK

 		 If the result contains slightly different matched pair counts (621, 619 and 617).
 		 There could be a couple of answers.

-		#.
+		 1.
 		 The polyline mask for the different grids is producing slightly different results
 		 and the differences lie along the boundary of the mask.

-		#.
+		 2.
 		 There are some missing data values somewhere in the forecast and observations
 		 causing slightly different matched pairs.

-		To investigate this, run a configuration of point_stat to dump out the MPR lines for those three runs.
-Then take a closer look at them to see where the differences lie.
-Identifying the stations where the differences occur is the first step in finding an explanation.
+		 To investigate this, run a configuration of point_stat to dump out the MPR
+		 lines for those three runs.
+Then take a closer look at them to see where the

-   .. dropdown:: :fa:`eye,mr-1` test with eye

-		 hidden content
+		 differences lie.
+Identifying the stations where the differences occur is the
+		 first step in finding an explanation.

 **Q. Why was the MET written largely in C++ instead of FORTRAN?**